Join PACDC in our campaign to urge Mayor Kenney and City Council to Double the Housing Trust Fund by endorsing the campaign!

 “Addressing Dispalcement: The Business of Community Development,” John Chin & Sarah Yeung

-Strong neighborhoods are made up of residents who care about their communities, welcome new inhabitants and embrace community-based organizations that provide a forum for input and action in order to create more inclusive neighborhoods.
-I don’t understand the rest of this paragraph.
-Are these things that exist? that we are recommending?
-It doesn’t hang together and the reader gets lost – Through the Philadelphia Planning Commission’s Citizens Planning Institute, community residents should be given the knowledge and tools to participate in the Registered Community Organization (RCO) process and other planning and zoning decisions in effective, inclusive ways.
+Strong neighborhoods are made up of neighbors who care about their communities and welcome new residents, as well as community-based organizations that provide a forum for input and action to create inclusive neighborhoods.
+Through the Philadelphia Planning Commission’s Citizens Planning Institute, community residents should be given the knowledge and tools to participate in the Registered Community Organization (RCO) process and other planning and zoning decisions in effective, inclusive ways.
 Non-profit community, civic and neighborhood associations play a vital role in engaging neighborhood residents and connecting them to vital services and programs, yet are vastly under-resourced.
 The City should boost to $4 million per year its investment in Neighborhood Advisory Committees (NACs) and other neighborhood-based groups that engage the community.
 Market-rate development projects that receive public subsidies should be required to advance Equitable Development in a meaningful way.

 Housing policies are a significant way we can attack economic segregation in Philadelphia.
 The new Administration must lead by creating a comprehensive housing strategy to address our city’s needs for quality affordable homes, including at least doubling dedicated funding for the Philadelphia Housing Trust Fund to $25 million per year.
 We must boost strategies to end homelessness, build and preserve more affordable homeownership and rental homes in every part of the city, including homes that are permanently affordable, spur more market-rate development, and ensure that residents are not involuntarily displaced from the neighborhoods they call home.
 It’s time to review the 10-Year Property Tax Abatement to determine if it must be updated for our current real estate market.